 To learn more about the added value of humanitarian NGOs click here

 VOICE’s membership brings together policy and field expertise.
 VOICE builds common NGO positions through information sharing and gathering members in thematic working groups.
 The resulting positions are used to influence policy of EU institutions and Member States, including on funding and operational practice.
-Successful examples include the on-going work of the From DRR to Resilience Working Group and VOICE’s work across 18 EU member states to secure additional funding for EU humanitarian aid in the 2014 EU budget.
+Successful examples include the work of the DRR-Resilience Working Group on the nexus and VOICE’s work across EU Member States to secure additional funding for EU humanitarian aid in the next EU long-term budget (MFF).

 To improve the effectiveness of its advocacy, VOICE builds alliances with other humanitarian actors e.g. the UN and the Red Cross movement.
-VOICE also seeks to build bridges between humanitarian aid and development by providing expertise on Disaster Risk Reduction (DRR) and Linking Relief Rehabilitation and Development (LRRD).
+VOICE also seeks to build bridges between humanitarian aid and development by providing expertise on Disaster Risk Reduction (DRR) and humanitarian-development-peace nexus.

-- Position papers, studies and publications: VOICE builds common NGO positions through information sharing and collaboration in working groups.
+- Position papers, studies and publications: VOICE builds common NGO positions through information sharing and collaboration in Working Groups.
 These are used to influence policy of EU institutions and Member States, including on funding and operational practice.
-Recent highlights include NGO perceptions of the European Consensus on Humanitarian Aid (2014 – see right), EU humanitarian donors’ funding and conditions for working with NGOs (2015) or the EU’s Global Strategy on Foreign and Security Policy (2016).
-Since 2004, VOICE members share their expertise and work in the biannual magazine VOICE Out Loud.
+Recent highlights include VOICE workshop Report: The impact of EU sanctions and restrictive measures on humanitarian action (2020), VOICE FPA Briefing.
+Partners in Humanitarian Aid: The development of the ECHO-NGO relationship as governed by the Framework Partnership Agreement (2019), VOICE Report - NGOs Perspectives on the EU's Humanitarian-Development-Peace Nexus (2019 – see right).
+Since 2004, VOICE members share their expertise and work in the biannual magazine VOICE out loud.